-Figure 1: Helpfulness of first contact with Carers Matter Norfolk .
-14 Figure 2: Satisfaction with Carers Matter Norfolk support .
-15 Figure 3: Carer Star scores for carers with at least two scores (n=660) .
-18 Figure 4: Carer Star scores for carers with three scores (n=352) .
-18 Figure 5: Improvements between Star 1 and Star 2 (% of carers, n=660) .
-19 Figure 6: Improvements between Star 1 and Star 3 (% of carers, n=352) .
-19 Figure 7: Carers star scores, change over time .
-41 Figure 8: Respondents' rating of availability of support for unpaid carers (n=61) .
-46

-List of Tables

-Table 1 Carers Matter Norfolk outcomes framework 7 Table 2: Carer survey sample sizes 11 Table 3: CWS scores at Wave 1 and Wave 2 13 Table 4: Self-rated wellbeing at Wave 1 and Wave 2 13 Table 5: CWS scores at Wave 1 and Wave 2, linked samples (n=399) 15 Table 6: Relationship between CWS and CMN support (self-reported) 16 Table 7: Relationship between CWS score and CMN support (administrative data) 16 Table 8: Number of breakdowns by reason 20 Table 9: Sustainment at 6 months and Carer Star 1 20 Table 10: Sustainment at 12 months and Carers Star 1 and 2 scores 21 Table 11: Contact with Carers Matter Norfolk mentioned in NCC records 22 Table 12: Carer assessments by type Table 13: Changes in the carer's capacity or cared for person's needs 23 Table 14: Relationship between contingency support and reference to risk/fatigue.
-24 Table 15: Relationship between contingency and need for support in the absence of of unpaid care 24 Table 16: Average cost of care packages by need (£, rounded to the nearest 100).
-25 Table 17: Changes in the cost of care packages 26 Table 18: What (if any) are the main gaps in support for unpaid carers?
-46 Table 19: What are the benefits of supporting unpaid carers?
-48 Table 20: Features of CMN that help carers to improve their wellbeing 51 Table 21: Features of CMN that help carers to maintain their caring role 51 Table 22: Features of CMN that work well in reaching diverse groups 52 Table 23: Features CMN could improve to reach diverse groups 52
+Figure 1: Helpfulness of first contact Figure 2: Satisfaction with support Figure 3: Carer Star scores for carers with at least two scores (n=660) Figure 4: Carer Star scores for carers with three scores (n=352) Figure 5: Improvements between Star 1 and Star 2 (% of carers, n=660) Figure 6: Improvements between Star 1 and Star 3 (% of carers, n=352) Figure 7: Carers star scores, change over time Figure 8: Respondents' rating of availability of support for unpaid carers (n=6 51)466 List of Tables Table 1 Outcomes framework of the Service 7 Table 2: Carer survey sample sizes 11 Table 3: CWS scores at Wave 1 and Wave 2 Table 4: Self-rated wellbeing at Wave 1 and Wave 2 13 Table 5: CWS scores at Wave 1 and Wave 2, linked samples (n=399) Table 6: Relationship between CWS and carer support (self-reported) Table 7: Relationship between CWS score and carer support (administrative , Table 8: Number of breakdowns by reason Table 9: Sustainment at 6 months and Carer Star 1 Table 10: Sustainment at 12 months and Carers Star 1 and 2 scores Table 11: Contact with the Service mentioned in LA records Table 12: Carer assessments by type Table 13: Changes in the carer's capacity or cared for person's needs Table 14: Relationship between contingency support and reference to risk/fa Table 15: Relationship between contingency and need for support in the absunpaid care Table 16: Average cost of care packages by need (£, rounded to the nearest Table 17: Changes in the cost of care packages by fleed (£, founded to the flearest , Table 18: What (if any) are the main gaps in support for unpaid carers?
+Table 19: What are the benefits of supporting unpaid carers?
+Table 20: Features that help carers to improve their wellbeing Table 21: Features that help carers to maintain their caring role Table 22: Features that work well in reaching diverse groups Table 23: Features that could improve to reach diverse groups